aflinchb/helium-typescript/README.md

 # Helium - WORK IN PROGRESS

-A reference app for using the Azure Web App for Containers service.
+A reference app for using Cloud Native best-practices on Azure with Typescript.

 # Contributing